ama-bit/virtual-machine-hardening/README.md

 ⚠️ Draft: In progress...
 Secure Ubuntu VM setup in VirtualBox, from download verification, install, to hardened VM.

 > This project emphasizes supply chain integrity and VM hardening.
+> It is meant as a basic guide for anyone looking to setup a virtual machine in VirtualBox using an ISO like Ubuntu.
 > Always verify installation media before use.

 ---